The Finer Points of Sausage Dogs

-The Finer Points of Sausage Dogs is a novel by Scottish author and academic Alexander McCall Smith with illustrations from Iain McIntosh.
-The book relates further matters in the life of the main character, Professor Dr Moritz-Maria von Igelfeld, following on from the first book of the series, Portuguese Irregular Verbs.
+The Finer Points of Sausage Dogs is a novel by Scottish author and academic Alexander McCall Smith, with illustrations by Iain McIntosh.
+The book relates further matters in the life of the main character, Professor Dr Moritz-Maria von Igelfeld, following the first book of the series, Portuguese Irregular Verbs.

 The Professor is a troubled German academic whose life's achievement is the (fictional) book Portuguese Irregular Verbs.

 The book relates details of his troubled relationships with the other major characters of the book series, Professor Dr Dr (honoris causa) Florianus Prinzel and Professor Dr Detlev Amadeus Unterholzer, all at the fictional Institute of Romance Philology at Regensburg, Germany; and, especially, the outcomes of von Igelfeld's academic journey to the University of Arkansas while staying at Fayetteville, Arkansas.